Open air fires - rules and permits

 Conditions you

-need to follow if the fire type is authorised
+need to follow for the fire type to be considered authorised

 Restricted